 Professor of Medicine, Donald and Barbara Zucker School of Medicine at Hofstra/Northwell

 Phone: (516) 519-5600

-As the Division Chief of General Internal Medicine in the Department of Medicine at Northwell Health and Professor of Medicine at the Hofstra Northwell School of Medicine, Dr. Conigliaro understands the importance of scholarly research.
+As the Division Chief of General Internal Medicine in the Department of Medicine at Northwell Health and Professor of Medicine at the Zucker School of Medicine, Dr. Conigliaro understands the importance of scholarly research.
 Prior to coming to Northwell health, he was Director of Practice Based Research and Professor of Medicine at NYU and the NYU-HHC Clinical and Translational Science Institute.

 Dr. Conigliaro’s research work has centered primarily on the evaluation of provider behavior change, brief interventions to reduce hazardous drinking using computer interfaces, health care disparities, and implementation of best practices.
 He has a strong history of mentoring junior faculty and fellows who have successfully obtained peer reviewed independent funding and have been promoted at their respective institutions.
 He has collaborated closely to successfully develop and implement a sustainable SBIRT program throughout Northwell Health in various primary care practices with and without the use of health IT.
 In addition, his role as Division Chief of General Internal Medicine has provided him with firsthand knowledge of the best methods to explore the integration of evidence-based practices into primary care practices.
 Finally, Dr. Conigliaro’s previous roles as center director have allowed him to successfully administer multiple projects in collaboration with other researchers and institutions.